 Grade level: Junior/Senior

 Length: One Semester

 Credit: 0.50

-Prerequisite: Scientific Inquiries - Biology,, Molecular Genetics, or Organisms and

-Ecosystems or equivalent, Scientific Inquiries - Chemistry or equivalent
+Prerequisite: Scientific Inquiries - Biology or equivalent, Scientific Inquiries - Chemistry or equivalent

 This is a one-semester integrated course that explores topics related to microbes and the relationship between infection and human defense mechanisms.
 Topics include the germ theory, microbial structure and function, invasiveness and pathogenicity, the human immune system, epidemiology, and an introduction to emerging infectious diseases.
 Microbial life will be studied in the laboratory setting by using non-pathogenic microbes so that students attain the appropriate laboratory skills.